 An heirloom is defined as "a valuable object that has been owned by a family for many generations".

-Value is determined by you.
-And many generations can start with you too!
+Value is determined by you; and many generations can also start with you too!
 This really comes home when you have a child.
-I take great joy in mixing up ingredients in my Mom's old robin's egg blue Pyrex bowl - but what greater joy is there to watch my daughter do the same thing?
+I take great joy in mixing up some baking ingredients in my Mom's old Pyrex bowl set - but what greater joy is there to watch my daughter do the same thing?